30% OFF Tempcover fee in our app

 • Get as much time behind the wheel as possible

-Getting extra practice from your parents can help you increase the number of hours on the road, without having to increase the amount you spend learning to drive.
+With the average cost of a driving lesson in the UK costing £34 if you buy in bulk and possibly more depending on the area or offers available, increasing the number of private lessons you have per week can add up Getting extra practice from your parents can help you increase the number of hours on the road, without having to increase the amount you spend learning to drive.

+This crucial extra time earned in-between lessons will ultimately help save you money and speed up the time it takes to learn to drive.
 With this extra practice, you will grow in confidence and skill over time before you have to pay for an instructor to finally prepare you for your driving test.

 Learning to drive in your parents’ car is a great way to speed up learning to drive, but it’s important to make sure your parents or anyone else you want to practice with are eligible to do so.